apache/helix/src/site/markdown/Concepts.md

 under the License.
 -->

-Helix is based on the simple fact that a given task has the following attributes associated with it
+Helix is based on the idea that a given task has the following attributes associated with it:

-* Location of the task, for example it runs on  Node N1
+* _Location of the task_.
+For example it runs on Node N1
-* State, for examples its running, stopped etc.
+* _State_.
+For example, it is running, stopped etc.

-A task is referred to as a 'resource'.
+In Helix terminology, a task is referred to as a _resource_.

-### IDEALSTATE
+### IdealState

-Ideal state simply allows one to map tasks to location and state.
-A standard way of expressing this in Helix is
+IdealState simply allows one to map tasks to location and state.
+A standard way of expressing this in Helix:

 ```
   "TASK_NAME" : {